keysen/dotvim/README.markdown

 The focus is on supporting Rails, but there is a lot of generic stuff too, so it will surely serve you well with any language of your choice.

-The config is using [Vundle](http://github.com/gmarik/vundle) for easy upgrading.
+The config is using [NeoBundle](https://github.com/Shougo/neobundle.vim) for easy upgrading.
+The list of installed bundles is in the `bundles.vim`

 *Some* help tips are provided for *some* of the plugins. please check out the plugin's docs for more info.